How Is Asthma Treated In Children?

 If your child is showing symptoms of an asthma attack:

-- Give your child his/her reliever (bronchodilator) medicine according to the asthma action plan.
+- Give your child their reliever (bronchodilator) medicine according to the asthma action plan.

 - Wait five to fifteen minutes.
-If the symptoms disappear, your child should be able to resume whatever activity he/she was doing.
+If the symptoms disappear, your child should be able to resume whatever activity they were doing.
 If symptoms persist, follow your child's asthma action plan for further therapy.
 If your child fails to improve or you are not sure what action to take, call your child's doctor.